solliancenet/azure-synapse-analytics-workshop-400/day-01/lab02-data-integration-part-2.md

 6. Select the **Source options** tab, then configure the following:

     - **Wildcard paths**: Enter `online-user-profiles-02/*.json`.
     - **JSON Settings**: Expand this section, then select the **Single document** setting.
-This denotes that each JSON document contains multiple rows of data.
+This denotes that each file contains a single JSON document.

     ![The source options are configured as described.](media/data-flow-user-profiles-source-options.png "Source options")